prof79/fansly-downloader-ng/README.md

 ## 📰 What's New (Release Notes)

 ⚠️ Due to a [hashing bug](../../issues/13) duplicate videos might be downloaded if a creator re-posts a lot.
 Downloaded videos will have to be renamed in a future version when video hashing is perfected.

+### v0.9.0 2024-03-18

+Well, helluva ride - Fansly stepped up their security game and only allow properly constructed web calls from now on or the results will come out empty.

+I've totally rewritten almost all web calls into a separate Fansly API class that handles all the wild details with a a lot of foundation functions the more specific ones build upon, like a pyramid.

+Long story short it should work again now 😊 I've tested my standard set of creators plus an empty-config alternate-browser set of creators with public content I do not follow.
+However, after those graving changes some bugs might linger - create an [issue](../../issues/) should you encounter something out of the ordinary.

 ### v0.8.19 2024-03-15